Leakage Inductance Considerations for Custom Transformers

 Leakage inductance is more than just a number to predict how well the transformer will work in the circuit.
 If you give a small tolerance, perhaps 20%, for the leakage measurement, this will ensure that the transformer is being repeatably built.

 Now, finally, we can move on to the design implications of power transformers for hard-switched converters.
-As we saw for the full-bridge design at the beginning of the article, there was NO freedom of choice for turns count on the transformer.
+As we saw for the full-bridge design at the beginning of the article, there was NO freedom of choice for turns to count on the transformer.
 For this, and every higher power design at relatively low output voltage, the secondary is just a single turn.
-There is no consideration of window-area product, current-density, fill factor, or any of the other common quantities that text books may suggest for design to an “optimum” point.
+There is no consideration of window-area product, current density, fill factor, or any of the other common quantities that textbooks may suggest for design to an “optimum” point.
 We just set the secondary turn to one, and this defines the rest of the design.

 Single Turns at Higher Frequencies